isaaclyman/Viano/README.md

 # Viano

-A library that lets you write songs using Vue components.
+A toy that lets you write songs using Vue components.

 Targets the Web Audio API.
 Most compatible with up-to-date Chrome.